evanhe1/async-workshop/README.md

 };
 ```

 Using the ```async``` keyword will cause the associated function to return a Promise.
-Even when the return value is not a Promise, this value will be wrapped in a resolved Promise, much in the same way that manually created wrappers earlier.
+Even when the return value is not a Promise, this value will be wrapped in a resolved Promise, much in the same way that we manually created wrappers earlier.
 See the function below:

 ```Javascript
 const f1 = async () => {